Politics of New Hampshire: Women in New Hampshire politics

 Due to New Hampshire's large legislature and the state's history of volunteerism, women have held more political positions in the state than in many others.
 Since 1975, women have made up at least one-quarter of the state legislature.

 The 2008 elections resulted in women holding 13 of the 24 available seats in the New Hampshire Senate, a first for any legislative body in the United States.

 Following the 2012 elections, New Hampshire had the first all-female congressional delegation in the country, when Carol Shea-Porter and Ann McLane Kuster were elected to the House of Representatives, joining Senators Jeanne Shaheen and Kelly Ayotte, who had been elected in 2008 and 2010, respectively.
 The 2012 election also saw New Hampshire elect its second female governor, Maggie Hassan.

 Following the 2016 elections, New Hampshire had the first all-female, all-Democratic delegation in the country, when Maggie Hassan defeated incumbent Republican senator Kelly Ayotte in the New Hampshire senate race.
 Hassan serves alongside Democratic senator Jeanne Shaheen.
 In the US House, Carol Shea-Porter, a Democrat, defeated incumbent Representative Frank Guinta to represent the 1st Congressional District in New Hampshire again and serving alongside Representative Ann McLane Kuster, a Democrat, who won re-election to represent the 2nd Congressional District.

-New Hampshire has elected two women as Governor, Jeanne Shaheen, and Maggie Hassan.
-A third, Vesta M. Roy, was acting Governor for seven days after the previous Governor Hugh Gallen fell ill and died.
+New Hampshire has elected three women as Governor, Jeanne Shaheen, Maggie Hassan, and Kelly Ayotte.
+Vesta M. Roy was acting Governor for seven days after the previous Governor Hugh Gallen fell ill and died.